Fury3K/AudioScholar-static/docs/STD-MarkdownVersion/STD-MD.md

 -   **Software/System State:** The AudioScholar mobile application is installed.
 -   **User Data:** A user is authenticated with an account known to be on the “Basic” (Free) tier.

-### Expected Outputs & Pass/Fail Criteria
+### 3.6.3 Expected Outputs & Pass/Fail Criteria

-***

--   **Expected Outputs:** In the ‘Settings’ menu, the “Background Recording” feature should be visibly marked as a premium feature and disabled (e.g., greyed out with a ‘lock’ icon)14.
+-   **Expected Outputs:** In the ‘Settings’ menu, the “Background Recording” feature should be visibly marked as a premium feature and disabled (e.g., greyed out with a ‘lock’ icon).
 If the user starts a recording and then backgrounds the app (e.g., by pressing the Home button), the recording session must stop.
 -   **Pass Criteria:** The test passes if the feature is disabled in settings AND the recording session terminates when the application is moved to the background.
 -   **Fail Criteria:** The test fails if the user can enable the feature, or if the recording continues to run for more than a few seconds after the app is backgrounded.